rmeloamaro/docs/docs/about/cloud/index.md

 Runbook Automation can be evaluated and purchased under the Automation category [here](https://www.pagerduty.com/pricing/).
 PagerDuty and Runbook Automation accounts are separate at the moment, however, Single Sign On (ex.
 Okta or Azure AD) for both products can be configured resulting in a unified login experience.
 [Read the doc](/administration/security/sso/index.md) on how to configure SSO with Rundeck.

-## Self Hostd and SaaS differences
+## Self Hosted and SaaS differences

 Runbook Automation has two versions available; Self Hosted and SaaS.
 Both share the same software foundation, however there are differences stemming from the different deployment architectures in what user classes and plugins are available and how job execution is carried out.

 ### User roles and classes

-The Opsadmin and FullAdmin roles are not available in Runbook Automation, and a user cannot assign those user classes.
-The highest privileged user role is the AppAdmin which allows full access to manage content (like projects, jobs, node sources etc) but cannot change any infrastructure configuration for the customer account instance.
+The `opsadmin` and `fulladmin` roles are not available in Runbook Automation Cloud, and a user cannot assign those user classes.
+The highest privileged user role is the `appadmin` which allows full access to manage content (like projects, jobs, node sources etc) but cannot change any infrastructure configuration for the customer account instance.
 [Read more](/administration/security/default-users.md) about the different roles.

 ### Job execution